Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Experimental Analysis

 \subsection{Results on Cropped Word Recognition}

 For the cropped-word recognition baselines, there are no models specifically designed for Indian languages.
-As a result, we must rely on English scene-text recognition approaches such as~\cite{ clip4str, clipter, parseq, crnn}.
+Therefore, we could adopt English scene-text recognition approaches such as~\cite{clip4str, clipter, parseq, CRNN2016}.
 However, adopting all these methods still demands substantial computational resources, especially when running recognition models across 12 languages.
 Therefore, we only choose PARSeq~\cite{parseq}, one of the recent and effective recognition models, as our baseline.
-In addition, we compare the PARSeq-based baseline with the already available, CRNN~\cite{CRNN2016} by AI4Bharat~\cite{gokulkarthik_indianstr_2023} and off-the-shelf open-source models, namely Tesseract~\cite{tesseract}, PaddleOCR~\cite{cui2025paddleocr30technicalreport}, and EasyOCR~\cite{jaidedai_easyocr_2020}.
+In addition, we also use available, CRNN~\cite{CRNN2016} by AI4Bharat~\cite{gokulkarthik_indianstr_2023} and off-the-shelf open-source models, namely Tesseract~\cite{tesseract},PaddleOCR~\cite{cui2025paddleocr30technicalreport}, and EasyOCR~\cite{jaidedai_easyocr_2020}.

-ParSeq is trained on a combination of synthetic data and the BSTD dataset.
+PARSeq is trained on a combination of synthetic data and the BSTD dataset.
 Our baseline for cropped word recognition is based on the existing text recognition framework PARSeq~\cite{parseq}.
 We report results under two settings: (i) training PARSeq from scratch using synthetic data, and (ii) fine-tuning it on the BSTD training set.
 The results are presented in Table~\ref{tab:recog_results}.
 Fine-tuning on real data leads to substantial improvements in recognition accuracy.
 This highlights the critical role of real-world data in scene text recognition.
-Also, as can be seen, Word Recognition Rates for cropped English scene text are relatively high (around 92\%).
+Also, as can be seen, Word Recognition Rates for cropped English scene text are relatively high (around 92\%)\footnote{Unless otherwise specified, the English recognition model is trained on both uppercase and lowercase characters; however, the decoder normalizes predictions to lowercase, and evaluation is performed in a case-insensitive manner.
+We additionally conducted an experiment without this relaxation, i.e., using case-sensitive decoding and evaluation.
+Under this stricter setting, the model achieves a WRR of 84\%, compared to 92\% under case-insensitive decoding.}.
 However, performance drops noticeably for other languages: Marathi (86\%), Bengali (82\%), Tamil (80\%), Aasamease (79\%) Punjabi (75\%), Odia (72\%), and Hindi (71\%) form the next tier of top-performing languages.
 The gap widens further for low-resource languages such as Telugu and Malayalam, whose recognition accuracies remain in the 50\% range.
 These results clearly indicate substantial room for improving recognition performance across Indian languages.

-In the next section we will be evaluating recognition performance in even more challenging end-to-end setting.